jonathanantoine/SDWebImage-dotnet/README.md

 Contribution to [ApiDefinition.cs](ApiDefinition.cs) are welcome, just send PRs.

-This is initialy a fork from https://github.com/trinnguyen/SDWebImage-Xamarin
+This is initially a fork from https://github.com/trinnguyen/SDWebImage-Xamarin

 ## History
 The Xamarin's team binding project is still available but no more maintenance is done : https://github.com/xamarin/XamarinComponents/blob/main/iOS/SDWebImage/source/SDWebImage/StructsAndEnums.cs